agitter/adaptyvbio-egfr/README.md

 5. Default BindCraft filters.
 Modify advanced settings to increase `weights_pae_inter` and `weights_iptm` 4x and `weights_helicity` to -1.
 Domain 3 structure without interaction sites.
 Lengths 60 to 120.
 6. Default BindCraft filters and advanced settings.
 All interaction sites from Adaptyv.
 Lengths 50 to 200.
 Similar to setting 1 but reconfigured into a larger number of shorter jobs and shortened max length.
 Reduced iteractions to reduce runtime.
 7. Default BindCraft filters.
 Modify advanced settings to increase `weights_pae_inter` and `weights_iptm` 4x.
 Domain 3 structure with interaction sites.
 Lengths 60 to 120.
+8. Default BindCraft filters and advanced settings.
+All interaction sites from Adaptyv.
+Lengths 50 to 200.
+Similar to setting 6 but further reduced iteractions to reduce runtime.

 ## Analysis
 The analysis code runs in the `adaptyv` conda environment created with `environment.yml`.